 "I've got a right to be bitter," replied the angry divorcee.
 "After all I've been through, it's just more than I can bear."
 Again, not true.
 We have the promise of God's Word that He will never give us more than we can bear.
 By the way, is that true for a non-Christian?
-It's not, is it?
-Since he doesn't know Christ, he lacks the necessary power which Christ alone provides that makes this promise a reality.
+No. If a person doesn't know Christ, he or she lacks the necessary power which Christ alone provides.
 The trials and temptations of life are more than we can bear if we don't know Christ.
 And God's intent is to use them to show us our need for Christ.

-But for the believer, the promise is true.
+But for the believer, this promise is bedrock truth.
 God will never give us more than we can bear.
-In fact, thirdly...
+In fact...

 C. He will always give us exactly what we need.
 "But when you are tempted, he will also provide a way out."
 In fact, not just a way out, but the way out (there's a definite article in the Greek text).
-As the Young's Literal Translation puts it, "But He will make, with the temptation, also the outlet."
+I like how the Young's Literal Translation puts it, "But He will make, with the temptation, also the outlet."

 There's always an outlet, beloved.
-I read one commentator that pointed out that the Greek term translated "the way of escape" (ekbasis) is almost exactly the same word as "exodus."
-As Craig Bloomberg explains, "There is always an escape-hatch, which is defined as a way to persevere without sinning in whatever difficult situation we find ourselves."
+I read one commentator that pointed out that the Greek term translated "the way of escape" (ekbasis) is almost exactly the same word as "exodus."4 As Craig Blomberg explains, "There is always an escape-hatch, which is defined as a way to persevere without sinning in whatever difficult situation we find ourselves."5

 Let the reality of God's promise sink in...

 1. He will always give us a way that does not lead to sin.
-When we are tempted, the Lord will provide a way out.
+When we're facing tests and temptations, the Lord will provide a way out.

 I told you about the baseball cards.
-When I was in the seventh grade, it was candy bars.
+Later when I was in the seventh grade, it was candy bars.
 I used to walk with a couple of my friends to track practice, and the walk took us right passed a little store that sold, amongst other things, candy bars.
 When you're 13 years old it seems like you're always hungry, especially in the middle of the afternoon before track practice.
 The problem was, we didn't have any money.
 "No problem," said one of my buddies.
 You don't need money to get a candy bar.
 Just watch.
 And into the store he went, and then out he came with a candy bar he'd shoplifted.

 What's the "way out" when the guys you're hanging with are stealing candy bars?
 Solomon tells us in Proverbs 1:10-15, "My son, if sinners entice you, do not give in to them.
 If they say, 'Come along with us...
-We will get all sorts of valuable things and fill our houses with plunder; throw in your lot with us, and we will share a common purse'- my son, do not go along with them, do not set foot on their paths."
+We will get all sorts of valuable things and fill our houses with plunder; throw in your lot with us, and we will share a common purse' my son, do not go along with them, do not set foot on their paths."
 In other words, the way of escape is to stay out of that store, and it'll probably involve finding some new friends.

 This is such good news, my friend.
-We're going to face temptations this week, this very day, in fact.
+We're going to face all kinds of tests and temptations this week, this very day, in fact.
 That's a given.
 But so it this.
 God will always give us an escape route that does not lead to sin.
-But even that's not all.
 What's more...